Logo L&E Global

 Strictly speaking, legally, any non-EU national working in the Czech Republic (remotely or not) should have a work authorisation (work permit and/or employee card or blue card or other type of permit).
 Exceptions may apply, mainly to persons who are: i) a European Union national; ii) a national of a European Economic Area member state (Iceland, Liechtenstein, Norway); or iii) a national of Switzerland.

 However, granting a permit would usually require an employer in the Czech Republic or a company in the Czech Republic to which the employee would be seconded, and that is not the case in the present situation.
-Should the worker, in performing carrying out his professional activities, refrain from interacting with local clients and engaging the local market, a working permit might not be required.
-Nevertheless, the foreigner would have to prove some of the legally stated purposes for his/her stay in the Czech Republic, besides work, to be granted a residency permit.
+Should the worker, while performing his professional activities, refrain from interacting with local clients and engaging the local market, a working permit might not be required.
+Nevertheless, the foreigner would have to prove some of the legally stated purposes for their stay in the Czech Republic, besides work, to be granted a residence permit.

-Depending on the intended period of stay, citizenship and legal purpose of the stay, a visa/other type of residency card might be required.
-The processing time differs, but in general issuing a visa/residency card usually takes up to 2-3 months.
+Depending on the intended period of stay, citizenship and legal purpose of the stay, a visa/other type of residence card might be required.
+The processing time differs, but in general issuing a visa/residence card usually takes up to 2-3 months.

 Risk of 'permanent establishment'